amyhupe/amyhupe.co.uk/src/articles/2019-02-22-example-copy-in-design-systems.md

 Frankly, it wasn’t popular.
 Not one person in my Twitter thread recommended using it, and many warned against doing so.
 Not least because of the risk of [Lorem Ipsum ending up in live services by mistake](https://www.simplysigns.com/lorem-ipsum-fails/).

-Using realistic or instructive copy in design system examples are a much better way to communicate the intention and use of a component or pattern.
+Using realistic or instructive copy in design system examples is a much better way to communicate the intention and use of a component or pattern.

 There’s also an implication that by using placeholder copy in designs, the content is being treated as an add on.